-- Shogo Yamashita, Sunichi Suwa, Jun Rekimoto, “AquaPrism: Dynamically Changing the Color of Aquatic Animals without Injury by Augmenting Aquarium”, The 4th international conference on Animal-Computer Interaction(ACI2017), November 2017, (Full paper) Project Page
+- Shogo Yamashita, Sunichi Suwa, Jun Rekimoto, “AquaPrism: Dynamically Changing the Color of Aquatic Animals without Injury by Augmenting Aquarium”, The 4th international conference on Animal-Computer Interaction(ACI2017), November 2017, No.11, 9 pages Project Page

 [Best Paper Award]